Fact-checked by the onlinepaydaynews.com editorial team

 What Is the Step-by-Step Process to Report an Illegal Lender?

-Filing a complaint to report an illegal lender takes fewer than 30 minutes when you have the right documents in hand.
+Filing a complaint takes fewer than 30 minutes when you have the right documents ready.
 Follow these steps in order to build the strongest possible case.

 - Gather documentation first.
 Collect your loan agreement, all payment receipts, communications from the lender (texts, emails, call logs), and any fee disclosures — or lack thereof.